bonastreyair/iiot-tools/communications/mqtt/publish/README.md

   In the code we use:
     - `WifiClient WifiClientName`: Creates a client that can connect to to a specified internet IP address and port.
 (We will use for the MQTT Broker connection)
-    - `Wifi.begin(WIFI_SSID, WIFI_PASSWORD)`: Initializes the WiFi library's network settings and provides the current status.
+    - `WiFi.begin(WIFI_SSID, WIFI_PASSWORD)`: Initializes the WiFi library's network settings and provides the current status.
-    - `Wifi.status()`: Return the connection status.
+    - `WiFi.status()`: Return the connection status.
-    - `Wifi.MacAdress()`: Gets the MAC Address of your WiFi shield
+    - `WiFi.macAdress()`: Gets the MAC Address of your WiFi shield
     - `WiFi.localIP()`: Gets the WiFi shield's IP address

 * **PubSubClient**